nicolac1999/ADM-HW5/README.md

 #### Course: Masters in Data Science
 ## Repository Files
 #### 1. main.ipynb File
-We decide to implement our class  **Graph** with all the methods we need for the several questions (BFS,Algorithm for the  min cut,...).We are able to solve all questions but for the question number 5 our handmade code requires a lot of computational time so we decide to use for this case Networkx library.
+We decide to implement our class  **Graph** from scratch with all the methods we need for the several questions (BFS,Algorithm for the  min cut,...).